TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/02_lesson/do_now.md

-#Do Now 3.02
+# Do Now 3.02

-Open up the terminal.
+Open up the console.
 Type the following code.

 ```python
 def my_function():